linnarsson-lab/auto-annotation/Other/VLMC.md

 In the development a set a more decisive markers would be:
 +Slc22a6 +Slc6a13 +Islr +Ptgds

-Igf2 hardly is correct for a definition since it is expressed by other clusters.
+Update: Igf2 hardly is correct for a definition since it is expressed by other clusters.
 Col1a1 is also in other cell types I removed them and added instead Slc6a13, Islr and Lum
+Update: I removed Lum and Dcn in favour of Slc22a6, it is higly expressed and very specific